desaiuditd/media-server/README.md

 In summary, Radarr and Sonarr are both powerful media management software, and they can be used together to create a comprehensive media server, but they are specialized for different types of content and have some unique features.

-Jackett/Prowlarr is an API service that allows you to search for content on various torrent sites.<br>
+Prowlarr is an API service that allows you to search for content on various torrent sites.<br>
-These services (Radarr, Sonarr and Lidarr) can use Jackett to search for content on the torrent sites.<br>
+These services (Radarr, Sonarr and Lidarr) can use Prowlarr to search for content on the torrent sites.<br>
 Once they find the content they will download it via qBittorrent or other torrent clients (such as Transmission).<br>
-Jackett/Prowlarr is a tool that allows apps to communicate with multiple indexers at once and is the glue between your apps and the indexers.<br>
+Prowlarr is a tool that allows apps to communicate with multiple indexers at once and is the glue between your apps and the indexers.<br>
 It acts as a proxy between your apps and the indexers, so you don't have to configure each app individually.<br>

-What are indexers in term of Radarr, Sonarr, Lidarr and Jackett/Prowlarr?<br>
+What are indexers in term of Radarr, Sonarr, Lidarr and Prowlarr?<br>
-Indexers are servers that provide information about available media files, such as movies and TV shows, to applications like Radarr, Sonarr, and Jackett.
+Indexers are servers that provide information about available media files, such as movies and TV shows, to applications like Radarr, Sonarr.
 These applications use the information provided by the indexers to search for and download media files from the internet.<br>
-In the context of Radarr, Sonarr and Jackett/Prowlarr, an indexer is a website or service that provides a searchable database of media files.<br>
+In the context of Radarr, Sonarr and Prowlarr, an indexer is a website or service that provides a searchable database of media files.<br>
 These indexers typically have a large collection of movies and TV shows, and can be searched and filtered to find specific content.<br>
 Radarr and Sonarr are two apps that use the information provided by indexers to automatically download movies and TV shows, respectively.<br>
-They both can use Jackett/Prowlarr as a proxy to communicate with multiple indexers at once.<br>
+They both can use Prowlarr as a proxy to communicate with multiple indexers at once.<br>
-Overall, indexers provide the data and media files, Jackett/Prowlarr allows those apps to communicate with multiple indexers and Radarr and Sonarr are the apps that use this information to download the media files automatically.
+Overall, indexers provide the data and media files, Prowlarr allows those apps to communicate with multiple indexers and Radarr and Sonarr are the apps that use this information to download the media files automatically.

 Bazarr is integrated with Radarr, Sonarr and Lidarr, which will tell Bazarr to download the subtitles for the files that those services found.<br>
 Bazarr will automatically download subtitles for the movie, music, or series and put them in the same folder as the media file based on preffered language profiles etc...